 RECOMMENDED ROUTES & SELF-GUIDED ITINERARIES

 For those looking to go at their own pace choose from 1 of 7 detailed self-guided itineraries or grab a map and explore on your own.
-Each of our featured self-guided itineraries has downloadable Turn by Turn Route Notes and a Google Map for your mobile phone. *Please note our Turn by Turn Route Notes & Google Maps are currently under development.
-They will be available for download as soon as possible. *
+Each of our featured self-guided itineraries has downloadable Turn by Turn Route Notes and a Google Map.
+Please print or go paperless by downloading these resources to your phone.

 Add a picnic to your rental reservation or try one of our favourite cafes or restaurants.

 Point Pleasant Park is a beautiful green space located at the tip of Peninsular Halifax.
 A favourite, this park should not be missed.

 Tip: Pack a picnic or bring a book.

 DOWNLOAD “POINT PLEASANT PARK” TO YOUR MOBILE.

 2. DOWNTOWN HALIFAX – 2 TO 4 HRS